remydeshayes/minimal/index.md

 ## 👀 Research interests

 I am broadly interested in causal inference, computational statistics and AI/ML for human health, behavior and well-being.
-Recently, I enjoyed using ML and sensitivity analysis techniques .
-I also worked on
+Recently, I enjoyed using NLP, matching techniques and sensitivity analysis in the context of social media and mental health.
+In the past, I also had fun working on Time Series,

+In my free time, I enjoy learning on

 ## 🔍 Selected projects & publications